Preface for 2018-19 APR Request

 Provide a short bulleted summary of the department’s highest priority requests (including relevant cost information).
 Please rank your requests in order of the highest importance first.
 Note how they meet strategic goals identified above and if internal resources can be redeployed to fund (all or in part) these needs.
 Given the limited funding available, departments should refrain from proposing permanent on-going items (except for faculty recruitment proposals).
 Requests will only be considered if they are prioritized in this section.

 2.0 Faculty Staffing

 2.1 Provide a brief commentary on the results of any faculty searches conducted in the previous year indicating reasons for success or failure and any changes in recruitment strategies that may be suggested by the prior year experience.

 2.2 Request faculty lines for the next recruitment cycle (including pre-approved lines) indicating rank and sub-field for each line and whether positions are replacements/conversions or incremental.
 Provide a brief justification for each position as well as an explanation on how it contributes to the distinct excellence of a department, potential to address diversity needs, how it is synergistic with other schools and units throughout the GNU and how it contributes to the University achieving world class status.
 Please include any proposals for joint hires involving the Abu Dhabi and Shanghai portal campuses or the Global study away sites.
 If necessary as part of a particular recruitment, provide an estimate of startup funds and identify contributions of departmental funding sources that can be made.

 2.3 Provide information on potential departures and describe any significant impacts on the department's curriculum, administration, and research profile.
 As with all faculty hiring, replacements for faculty departures are not automatic and must be proposed and approved as part of the APR process.

-3.0 Curriculum & Enrollment Planning (Fall & Spring)
+3.0 Curriculum & Enrollment Planning (All Terms)